 Fish conditions: Monitoring of PCBs in fish is usually done across a state through rotational sampling as part of their impaired waters identification and fish consumption advisories.
-Each jurisdiction uses a PCB threshold level (which varies jurisdictions) to issue fish consumption advisories.
-In addition, TMDLs are based on the fish condition in the estuary, with sediment and surface water targets based on the bioaccumulation modeling and criteria to meet the fishing designation for the waterway.
-While the criteria may differ between states, all approved TMDLs in the CB watershed are based on the fishing designation in the tidal estuary.
+Each jurisdiction uses a PCB threshold level (which varies between jurisdictions) to issue fish consumption advisories.
+In addition, TMDLs are based on the fish condition in the estuary, with sediment and surface water targets based on the bioaccumulation modeling and criteria to meet the fishing designated use for the waterway.
+While the criteria may differ between states, all approved TMDLs in the Chesapeake Bay watershed are based on the fishing designation in the tidal estuary.

 Section 4: Remaining Gaps to Address the Objective